picturamundi/36-qui/README.md

 ## Layer 5

-This layer is reserved for hardware-level inputs, such as reseting the controller or switching devices.
+This layer is reserved for hardware-level inputs, such as resetting the controller or switching devices.
 ![](images/5.svg)

 Legend abbreviations: